mpitog/Logo-downloader/README.md

-# Sportsbook Logo Downloader
+# Logo Downloader

 ## Overview
 This script searches for sportsbook logos using Clearbit's logo service, downloads them, and compresses them into a ZIP file.
-It automates the retrieval of logos for a predefined list of sportsbooks.
+It automates the retrieval of logos for a predefined list of sportsbooks (but can be used for any logos).

 ## Features
-- Fetches logos from **Clearbit** based on sportsbook names.
+- Fetches logos from **Clearbit** based on names.
 - Downloads logos and saves them in a local folder.
 - Zips all downloaded logos into a single archive for easy access.